Justice Democrats: Ideology and political issues

-According to Justice Democrats, its highest priority is to effectively eliminate the role of money and conflicts of interests in politics.
+A central priority of Justice Democrats is to effectively eliminate the role of money and conflicts of interests in politics.
 As such, any candidate running with Justice Democrats must pledge to refuse donations from corporate PACs and lobbyists.
 Declining money from corporate PACs and supporting Medicare for All have both been described as litmus tests for the organization.
 Justice Democrats supports publicly funded elections, banning Super PACs, and banning private donations to politicians and campaigns.
 It also advocates for the reinstatement of provisions of the Voting Rights Act of 1965 and a ban on gerrymandering for partisan gain.
 Several members have voiced support for a constitutional amendment to remove money from American politics.

 To accompany its launch, Kulinski and Uygur published the following set of progressive founding principles for the coalition.
 Adjustments have been made since 2017, resulting in a slightly different platform appearing on the Justice Democrats webpage at a given time.